 We ask that a responsible adult or carer stays with the child.

-Click AstroKyds for full details or email us on the Contact us page for more information.
+Visit AstroKyds for full details or email us on the Contact us page for more information.

 History of the Society

-The Society was formed in 1968 from a mirror making class at Loughton Hall in Debden.
+The Society was formed in 1968 from a telescope mirror making class at Loughton Hall in Debden.
 Since then it has grown into a thriving Society and is one of the few in the UK to hold weekly meetings.

 The best way to see the night sky is from a dark site.
 Theydon Bois has been our venue for meeting and observing for many years.
 It retains its village charm but importantly, it is a reasonably dark sky.